stevegt/promisebase/x/layers.md

   retrieve high-level objects (blocks, trees, streams).
 It uses the resulting content identifiers to maintain referential integrity.
 - The **hashkv layer** converts data writes into content addresses and passes them to the KV layer.
-It similarly translates KV reads into an io.Reader for the DB layer.
+It similarly translates KV reads into a simple byte array for the DB layer.
 - The **KV layer** underpins the system by providing basic storage, leaving higher-level concerns (such as content addressing and domain logic) to the upper layers.